Welcome to the Lion Battalion Army JROTC Website!

 WHY STUDENTS DON’T JOIN JROTC

 1. "I don’t want to join the military."

 JROTC is NOT a recruiting station.
 The mission of the program is to motivate young people to become better citizens.
 The purpose of the program is to instill the values of citizenship, service to community, personal responsibility, and a sense of accomplishment.
 JROTC students are the leaders of tomorrow.
 Students are taught the importance of a high school diploma and further education for a successful future.
 JROTC teaches life skills, career sills, resume writing, and preparation for job interviews.

 For those who do aspire to join the military, the JROTC experience will provide many advantages.
-The program can help student leaders join the military branch of their choice at a higher rank and up to a $300 monthly pay increase for the duration of their enlistment.
+The program can help student leaders join the military branch of their choice at a higher rank and with up to a $300 monthly pay increase for the duration of their enlistment.
 JROTC can provide all the physical conditioning and skills necessary to ease the cadets through their boot camp or basic training experience.
 The Cadet Battalion has traditionally assisted students in various military academy appointments.

 2. "I don’t want to wear the uniform."

-In reality the uniform is worn less than one day a week and on some days the Battalion T-shirts and slacks are worn.
+In reality the uniform is worn less than one day a week and on some days the Battalion Polo or T-shirts and slacks are worn.
 The uniform is yet another way for JROTC to impart responsibility, teamwork, organization, and discipline.
 It is a means for the Cadet Battalion to show their self-confidence and pride in the display of their well-earned medals, ribbons and rank.
 There is no charge to the student for the use of the uniform or other military equipment.
-Yes, you will stand out in your uniform, but so too will your confident attitude, rank and leadership abilities.
+Yes, you will stand out in your uniform, but so too will your confident attitude, rank, and leadership abilities.